 The best one today, however, is the Surface Pro 4.
 It has a top-rated display, great performance, and its keyboard and trackpad are miles ahead of competing designs (*cough* iPad Pro).
 We choose it over the Surface Pro 3 for its performance and better thermals (with less fan noise) compared to the older model.

 The only caveat: It’s expensive—and the essential keyboard adds $130 to the price.
 That means the mid-range Surface Pro 4 with 256GB of storage, 8GB of RAM and Core i5 is a $1,430 computer.
 Ouch.

 Still, for those who really valuable portability (it really is laptop performance in a tablet) and will actually use it as a tablet on occasion, you’d be hard pressed to beat the Surface Pro 4 today.

-If you’re thinking the next step down would the Surface Pro 3, think again.
-HP’s Spectre 12 X2, which we just got in for review, gives you 128GB of storage, 4GB of RAM, and Intel’s Core m3 series—the company’s latest Skylake CPU, tuned for low power.
-It’s also LTE-ready, so you can easily add it to your cellular plan for untethered working (that’s a $100 option for the Surface Pro 3).
+If you’re thinking that the Surface 3 is the Surface Pro 4's affordable alternative, think again.
+For $800, HP's Spectre x2 gives you 128GB of storage, 4GB of RAM, and Intel’s Core m3 series—the company’s latest Skylake CPU, tuned for low power.
+It’s also LTE-ready, so you can easily add it to your cellular plan for untethered working (that’s a $100 option for the Surface 3).
 Oh yeah, and you get the keyboard, too.